Amazon's Kindle Fire lets kids charge up a storm

 "She picked it up and got it running," Rosenfeld says.
 After seeing the order confirmation in his email, he was able to quickly cancel the purchase.

-While the $199 Kindle Fire device has been embraced as a cheaper version of Apple's iPad, it's designed to streamline ordering an extensive array of goods sold by Amazon.com (AMZN.O).
+While the $199 Kindle Fire device has been embraced as a cheaper version of Apple's iPad ($499 and up), it's designed to streamline ordering an extensive array of goods sold by Amazon.com.
 So, the process is simplified.
-Competitor Barnes and Noble (BKS.N), which released its Nook Tablet without the same fanfare, requires users to confirm their purchases before they go through.
+Competitor Barnes and Noble, which released its Nook Tablet ($249) without the same fanfare, requires users to confirm their purchases before they go through.

 In an email in response to questions from Reuters about Kindle Fire, Amazon did not address concerns about the "1-Click" ordering, but says it has provided the ability for parents to limit what their kids buy when using applications downloaded for the devices.